 SouthState Bank leads structurally, with growth as the clearest single gap between the two profiles.
-DNB Bank ASA still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+DNB Bank ASA still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 The market setup is currently leaning toward DNB Bank ASA, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with SouthState Bank, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (DNB.OL: STOXX 600, SSB: Russell 1000).